In Peter’s words…

 If you think it’s likely that at some stage you or a relative will need to live in a care home, look now.
 Start before all the emotional baggage comes when someone you love is not well.
 Make it into a nice, interesting project.
 Don’t leave it until you actually need to do it, because that will make the process emotionally draining and really hard.”

-Nursing homes care for older people who can no longer look after themselves and need nursing care.
-We explain what how ...
+Nursing homes provide extra nursing care for older people who can no longer look after themselves.